shawenyao/jekyll-now/_posts/2019-03-04-N-Random-Variables.md

 # Implication
 The general form of lower bound suggests that it is _always_ possible for every pair of random variables to have negative correlation, regardless of how many of them there are.

-Back to the graphical analogy, every vector will be pushed towards being perpendicular to each other in the $N$-dimensional space.
+Back to the graphical analogy, every vector will be pushed towards being perpendicular to each other in the limit.